tableau/hyper-db/website/docs/sql/datatype/numeric.md

 ## Floating-Point Type {#float}

-The data type `double precision` is an inexact, variable-precision numeric type.
-On all currently supported platforms, these types are implementations of IEEE Standard 754 for Binary Floating-Point Arithmetic.
+The data types `real` and `double precision` are inexact, variable-precision numeric types.
+On all currently supported platforms, these types are implementations of the IEEE Standard 754 for Binary Floating-Point Arithmetic.

 Inexact means that some values cannot be converted exactly to the